Google Spread Betting

 Where Can I Spread Bet on Google for Free?

-By its very nature, speculating does involve risk, but if you'd like to open an entirely free Practice Account, where you can trial spread betting and look at trading charts, then please see below for further details.
+Trading does involve risks.
+However, if you want to open an entirely free Practice Account, that lets you try out spread trading, see below for more details.

-When considering which trading option is right for you, don't forget that financial spread betting in the UK is tax free*, i.e. it is exempt from income tax, capital gains tax and stamp duty.
+When considering which trading option might work for you, also remember that spread betting in the UK is currently tax free*, i.e. there is no stamp duty, income tax or capital gains tax.

-If you want a free spread betting website then keep in mind that you can take a view on Google with no brokers' fees or commissions with companies such as:
+If you're interested in a low cost spread betting website, note that investors can speculate on Google with no brokers' fees through companies such as:

 Free Demo Account